-- 1. Place the ADM1031 as close as possible to the remote sensing diode.
-Provided that the worst noise sources such as clock generators, data/address buses, and CRTs are avoided, this distance can be 4 to 8 inches. - Route the D+ and D- tracks close together, in parallel, with grounded guard tracks on each side.
+- 1. Place the ADM1030 as close as possible to the remote sensing diode.
+Provided that the worst noise sources such as clock generators, data/address buses, and CRTs are avoided, this distance can be 4 to 8 inches. - 2.
+Route the D+ and D- tracks close together, in parallel, with grounded guard tracks on each side.
 Provide a ground plane under the tracks if possible. - 3.
-Use wide tracks to minimize inductance and reduce noise pickup.
-Ten mil track minimum width and spacing is recommended.
+Use wide tracks to minimize inductance and reduce noise pick-up.
+10 mil track minimum width and spacing is recommended.